dtcenter/METplus/docs/Release_Guide/release_steps/metviewer/update_version_official.rst

 * In the develop branch, the version should match the upcoming release with -dev added to the end like X.Y.Z-betaN-dev, i.e. 4.0.0-beta1-dev
 * Remove **-dev** from the version number so that it matches the release you are creating.

-* Replace the word "develop" in all of the links with "vX.Y.Z", replacing the X.Y.Z with the version number.
-For example, replace "develop" with "v4.0.0".
 * Save and close the file.